 Trust me: you have nothing to fear when buying a mattress online.

-After all, you can’t learn much about a mattress by sitting on it for 10 minutes in a busy store – with some high-pressure sales guy waiting for a check.
+I mean let's face it: you can't learn much about a mattress by sitting on it for 10 minutes in a busy store, with some high-pressure sales guy pushing you to buy.

-But, when you sleep on a mattress in your own bedroom for 100 nights, you learn everything you need to know.
-Enough to write a mattress review!
+In contrast, when you sleep on a mattress in your own bedroom for 100 nights, you learn everything you need to know.
+Enough to write a mattress review, even 😉

 The Company Behind The Mattress